vudash/vudash/docs/README.md

 ```

 Each refresh, the datasource will fetch new data, and tell all widgets that listen to it about the new data.

+For a list of built in datasources, see [Datasources](datasources/).
+For developing datasources see [Developing Datasources](developers/?id=developing-datasources).

 # Configuration